openebs-archive/openebs-docs/docs/storagepolicies.md

 ### Replica Count Policy

-You can specify the jiva replica count using the *value* for *ReplicaCount* property.
+You can specify the Jiva replica count using the *value* for *ReplicaCount* property.
 In the following example, the jiva-replica-count is specified as 3.
 Hence, three replicas are created.

 ```
 apiVersion: storage.k8s.io/v1